cjohansen/replicant-docs/content/declarative-forms.md

          [:db/retract task-id k]))]]))
 ```

-This function does mainly two things:
+This function does two things:

 1. Convert nils to retractions
 2. Add `:db/id` and `:task/editing?` to the map